Prajnamita-Lodh/Netflix/README.md

 - Step 1 : Load data into Power BI Desktop, dataset is a xlsx file.
 - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options."column profiling based on entire dataset".
 - Step 3 : It was observed that in none of the columns errors & empty values were present except column named "Age_certification" & "IMDB_score" in Titles Sheet and "Character" in Credits Sheet.
-- Step 4 : _Capitalized each word_ of ID from the Title Sheet in the Power query.
+- Step 4 : _Capitalize each word_ of ID from the Title Sheet in the Power query.
-- Step 5 : To redirect to the Power BI Desktop, click on "Close & Apply" from the File menu of the Power query
+- Step 5 : To redirect to the Power BI Desktop, click on "Close & Apply" from the File menu of the Power Query
 - Step 6 : In the report view, under the Format pane, select the Black colour for _Canvas Background_.
 - Step 7 : Visual filters (Slicers) were added for three fields named "Genres", "Release Year", & "Title".

-Snap shot of the Slicers:
+Snapshot of the Slicers:

 ![Image](https://github.com/user-attachments/assets/ad90f202-1536-4269-a489-55434fb3fd54)

-- Step 8 : Four card visuals were added to the canvas, one representing total run time (in hours), average rating of IMDb, movies and shows.
+- Step 8 : Four card visuals were added to the canvas, one representing total run time (in hours), average rating of IMDb, movies, and shows.

 Snap shot of the Card Visuals: